top of page

 John Thatcher

 John joined the board of Trustees as the advisor on Strategic Planning, had a spell as Chairperson (taking over from Ken Edwards), and is now back in his original role.
-He is currently working for Barclays in a Technology Design and Strategy role and is hoping that some of this experience can prove beneficial to Mitrofanoff Support.
-John is married to Lily and has three children Elizabeth, Lulu, and Ben.
+He is currently working for Standard Chartered Bank in London in a Programme oversight role, and is hoping that some of this experience can prove beneficial to Mitrofanoff Support.

+John and Lily and have three children Elizabeth, Lulu, and Ben.
 Lulu was born with a variety of conditions that meant she had the Mitrofanoff operation just before her 5th birthday.
 The Charity didn't exist at that time and our family felt pretty isolated and unsure what life would be like.
-Kyla setting up Mitrofanoff Support was exactly what was needed and John jumped at the chance to get involved.
+Kyla setting up Mitrofanoff Support was exactly what was needed and the family have benefited enormously over the years from the support the Charity provides.

 Sharon Fillingham